billwiliams/audio_web_player/README.md

 It uses JQuery and List.js and requires PHP5.
 You should put an .htaccess to protect your data.
+You must store/rename your music in this order: sounds/artist/album/title.mp3

 With this you can :
 - Sort and search